How to Use AWS Systems Manager Session Manager Instead of SSH

 TermDefinition

-Instance ProfileAn IAM container that passes an IAM role's credentials to an EC2 instance at launch.
+Instance ProfileAn IAM container that attaches a role to an EC2 instance, giving the instance credentials to call AWS APIs.

 Related Posts